Jirō Nitta

-Jirō Nitta (新田 次郎, Nitta Jirō) is the pen name of popular Japanese historical novelist Hiroto Fujiwara (藤原 寛人, Fujiwara Hiroto).
+Jirō Nitta (新田 次郎, Nitta Jirō) is the pen name of Japanese historical novelist Hiroto Fujiwara (藤原 寛人, Fujiwara Hiroto).
 He was born in an area that is now part of the city of Suwa, Nagano Prefecture, Japan.

 Career

 His uncle was the famed meteorologist Sakuhei Fujiwara and his son is mathematician Masahiko Fujiwara.
 After retiring from the Japan Meteorological Agency, he began writing professionally.
 Originally a meteorologist, he wrote mainly on themes connected with mountains.